-Cory Sandhagen Wants Frankie Edgar or Dominick Cruz Next
+Cory Sandhagen Wants Frankie Edgar Or Dominick Cruz Next

 “The bantamweight fights booked for December were all matches I would have liked too,” Sandhagen said.
 “I knew all those guys were going to want to fight this year because they haven’t fought in a while so I was going to see how things played out, and I think they did a good job.
 Stylistically those are all interesting match ups.”

-Currently, Cory Sandhagen believes the division is matched up so he doesn’t know when he will fight again.
-He expects it to be in 2020, and when he does, he believed Edgar and Cruz are the only options for him.
+Currently, Sandhagen believes the division is booked up so he doesn’t know when he will fight again.
+He expects it to be in 2020, and when he does, he believes Edgar and Cruz are the only options for him.

 Who would you want to see Cory Sandhagen fight next?
 If you enjoyed this story, please share it on social media!